tebelorg/Tmail/README.md

 Enhancements|feel free to review and suggest new features

 # License
-TA.Mail is open-source software released under the MIT license
+Tmail is open-source software released under the MIT license